Leslieville NEIGHBOURHOOD GUIDE

 Leslieville is one of Toronto’s most popular neighbourhoods for young professionals.
-With vintage shopping and hipster cafés along Queen East, as well as a stellar restaurant and bar scene, Leslieville could be thought of as the Queen West of the East if it wasn’t for that unique Leslieville vibe that’s so distinctive yet nearly impossible to articulate.
-We will do our best through a little musical connotation: whereas Queen West is punk, Leslieville is a little bit country, a little bit rock and roll.
+With vintage shopping and too-cool-for-school cafés along Queen East, as well as a stellar restaurant and bar scene, Leslieville could be thought of as the Queen West of the East if it wasn’t for that unique Leslieville vibe that’s so distinctive yet nearly impossible to articulate.
+We'll do our best through a little musical connotation: whereas Queen West is punk, Leslieville is a little bit country, a little bit rock and roll.

 If you're on a budget, there are a number of fantastic Leslieville lofts along Carlaw between Dundas and Queen including the Garment Factory Lofts, the Printing Factory Lofts, the Wrigley Lofts, the Work Lofts and the i-Zone Lofts–the latter two being live/work complexes with some units being strictly residential, some commercial, some a combination of the two.

 There are also two, newer developments by Streetcar–one of the key developers who have transformed Toronto's east end–right at Dundas and Carlaw called The Carlaw and The Taylor.
 You can read more about them on our partner's blog at MrLOFT.ca: new Leslieville lofts.